OpScaleHub/AppSettingsEnvOverride/README.md

 4. Nested settings use `__` as a delimiter in environment variables

 This allows for flexible configuration management where base settings can be provided in files while specific overrides can be injected through environment variables, making it ideal for containerized deployments.

+## Validation
+- All configuration values are validated during startup
+- Invalid configurations will prevent application startup
+- Check logs for validation errors

+## Logging
+- All configuration values are logged during startup
+- Environment variable overrides are logged separately
+- Use log level 'Information' to view configuration loading details